Miscellaneous

 1455-1485

-Civil War in England; The cause of the war was a struggle for the throne of England between the two royal houses of Lancaster and York.
+Civil War in England: The cause of the war was a struggle for the throne of England between the two royal houses of Lancaster and York.

-Anglo - Spanish War ( Spanish Armada War)
+Anglo-Spanish War ( Spanish Armada War)

-Spanish and English fleets fought in the English Channel; The English fleet under Lord Howard defeated of the Spanish Armada.
+Spanish and English fleets fought in the English Channel; The English fleet under Lord Howard defeated the Spanish Armada.

 Battle of Gibraltar